Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Calibration and predictions

+where the number in parentheses is the original calculation without OPE from Table \ref{tab:predictions-octet}.
+It happens that the correction from OPE falls in all cases within the uncertainties of our calculation.
+For other pentaquarks the mass shifts from OPE are expected to be smaller: in all the other configurations from Tables \ref{tab:predictions-octet} and \ref{tab:predictions-decuplet} OPE is not as strong as in the $I=1/2$ $\Sigma_c \bar{D}^*$ and $\Sigma_c^* \bar{D}^*$ systems.
+For further details on the calculations with OPE, we refer to Appendix C within~\cite{Peng:2021hkr}. }

-Table \ref{tab:predictions-octet} also contain the predictions of a series of $P_{\psi s}^{\Lambda}$, $P_{\psi s}^{\Sigma}$ and $P_{\psi s}^{\Xi}$ pentaquarks.
+In addition, Table \ref{tab:predictions-octet} contains the predictions of a series of $P_{\psi s}^{\Lambda}$, $P_{\psi s}^{\Sigma}$ and $P_{\psi ss}^{\Xi}$ pentaquarks.
 There are previous molecular predictions of $P_{\psi s}^{\Lambda}$ pentaquarks~\cite{Xiao:2019gjd} and of $P_{\psi s}^{\Sigma}$ and $P_{\psi ss}^{\Xi}$ states~\cite{Peng:2019wys} that are in line with those we obtain here.
-The idea of a pentaquark octet was previously conjectured in~\cite{Santopinto:2016pkp}, which assumes compact, non-molecular pentaquarks, and it has also appeared in the hadro-charmonium picture~\cite{Eides:2017xnt,Ferretti:2020ewe}.
-Here it is worth noticing that the predictions of molecular and non-molecular pentaquarks differ in their masses: the mass difference among $P_{\psi}^N$, $P_{\psi s}^{\Lambda}$, $P_{\psi s}^{\Sigma}$ and $P_{\psi s}^{\Xi}$ pentaquarks depends on their nature, i.e. if these pentaquarks are observed spectroscopy alone would be able to provide a clue about whether they are molecular or not.
+In particular the comparison with the EFT of Ref.~\cite{Peng:2019wys} is interesting, as most of our predictions are very similar to scenario B in~\cite{Peng:2019wys}.
+The only exceptions are the $J=\tfrac{1}{2}$ $\bar{D}_s^* \Sigma_c$-$\bar{D}^* \Xi_c'$ ($\bar{D}_s^* \Xi_c'$-$\bar{D}^* \Omega_c$) and $\bar{D}_s^* \Sigma_c^*$-$\bar{D}^* \Xi_c^*$ ($\bar{D}_s^* \Xi_c'$-$\bar{D}^* \Omega_c$) pentaquark states (i.e. the four resonances in Table \ref{tab:predictions-octet}), for which the decuplet configurations are the most attractive (thus in contradiction with the original assumption made in~\cite{Peng:2019wys} that the octet was the most attractive configuration, hence the difference).
+We notice that the idea of a pentaquark octet was previously conjectured in~\cite{Santopinto:2016pkp}, which assumes compact, non-molecular pentaquarks, and it has also appeared in the hadro-charmonium picture~\cite{Eides:2017xnt,Ferretti:2020ewe}.
+Here it is worth noticing that the predictions of molecular and non-molecular pentaquarks differ in their masses: the mass difference among $P_{\psi}^N$, $P_{\psi s}^{\Lambda}$, $P_{\psi s}^{\Sigma}$ and $P_{\psi ss}^{\Xi}$ pentaquarks depends on their nature, i.e. if these pentaquarks are observed spectroscopy alone would be able to provide a clue about whether they are molecular or not.

 The third set of predictions, shown in Table \ref{tab:predictions-decuplet}, is for the decuplet $\bar{H}_c S_c$ pentaquarks, of which no experimental candidate is known.
 It is interesting to notice the prediction of a $P_{\psi}^{\Delta}$ molecular pentaquark with a mass of $4456\,{\rm MeV}$.
 This is really close to the $\bar{D}^{*0} \Sigma_c^+$ and ${D}^{*-} \Sigma_c^{++}$ thresholds, just like the experimental $P_{\psi}^N(4457)$, thus suggesting the possibility of sizable isospin breaking effects, as investigated in~\cite{Guo:2019fdo}.
 Previous predictions of $P_{\psi}^{\Delta}$ or other decuplet pentaquarks are scarce in the molecular case, owing to the fact that the electric-type component of vector meson exchange is repulsive, though they appear in the one boson exchange models of~\cite{Chen:2015loa,Liu:2019zvb,Wang:2021hql} (which usually include scalar meson exchange or the tensor components of vector meson exchange).